This article was updated in January 2022.

 I discovered WordPress when I started a political blog way back in 2005 (which, mercifully, expired long ago).
 At the time, my developer suggested WordPress due to its accessibility and intuitive nature, even for a blogger with zero tech savvy like my younger self.

-Sixteen years later, it’s easy to see why WordPress is the darling of content creators and developers, from both an editorial and IT perspective.
+Over 16 years later, it’s easy to see why WordPress is the darling of content creators and developers, from both an editorial and IT perspective.
 Not only is it the most widely used CMS today, it’s also the fastest growing platform.
 Its highly customizable framework featuring tens of thousands of themes and plugins provides a sense of ownership and autonomy—and freedom.

 The Global WordPress Economy: Half a Trillion in Revenue